lmas/thesis/thesis.typ

 The original DAMP algorithm was then implemented in Go
 #footnote[https://go.dev/] as outlined in @dampalgo and @backproc.
-Go is famously known for it's simple syntax and large standard library, which lends itself well to the purpose of making quick but production-ready prototypes.
+Go is famously known for its simple syntax and large standard library, which lends itself well to the purpose of making quick but production-ready prototypes.
 This, along with this author's previous experiences and familiarity, was the reason for selecting Go for the practical aspects of this thesis and provides both